jtackaberry/rtk/doc/tutorial.md

 ```

 But in fact it's more convenient to use the `rtk.Widget:hide()` and `rtk.Widget:show()`
-convenience methods.
+methods.
 Apart from being more readable, they implement tiny optimizations.

 ```lua
 -- Show the button again